rails/rails/guides/source/testing.md

 You can run a single test by appending a line number to a filename:

     bin/rails test test/models/user_test.rb:27

+You can run multiple tests with in a line range by appending the line range to a filename:

+    bin/rails test test/models/user_test.rb:10-20

 You can run multiple files and directories at the same time: